 There are many options when it comes to preparing your UTV for the next ride.
 Slick, as we mentioned above sells a silicone based protectant, but there are plenty of other options out there on the market.

 You should use this to coat your tires, plastics, interior and even parts of the undercarriage if you’d like.
-It will keep mud from sticking as badly, and will make cleaning easier the next go around.
+It will keep mud from sticking as badly and will make cleaning easier the next to go around.

 The Devil is in the Details

-Do not scrub circulary, always wash the windshield by moving your sponge or brush side to side.
+Do not scrub circular, always wash the windshield by moving your sponge or brush side to side.
 Rinse the windshield and dry thoroughly with a dry cloth or shammy.

 Mud can get caked between all those fine cracks and grooves and this can eventually lead to your radiator working sub-optimally.